Ankan648/real-time-currency-converter/README.md

 5. Fast, client-side conversion logic with no page reloads

 Technologies Used:
-HTML – structure
+1.HTML – structure
-CSS – styling and layout
+2.CSS – styling and layout
-JavaScript – dynamic behavior and API integration
+3.JavaScript – dynamic behavior and API integration